joelchan/notes/content/_index.md

 Boilerplate stuff below, but this is only a sample for now.
 JUmp into Discourse Graph reserach [here](https://balos.github.io/quartz/Migrated/C-Hypertext-enables-communication-with-high-information-density/)

+This will move to another vault in time.

 Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
 Quartz features

 1. Extremely fast full-text search by pressing `Ctrl` + `k`